Describing the job and the person

 - person specification - the qualifications, skills, knowledge and experience that will form the basis of your selection criteria;

-- background information - on the area of work, the department and the University.
+- background information - on the area of work, the department and the University, including information on any relevant Faculty-wide or cross-Faculty research themes.

 Information on terms and conditions of employment, the benefits of working at the University will be provided with the vacancy details posted on the University web site.